 Sales and Marketing Expenses.
 Sales and marketing expenses are mainly comprised of salaries and related costs for sales and marketing personnel, travel related expenses, overhead and commissions to our representatives and sales personnel.
 Starting 2015, sales and marketing expenses also include amortization of intangibles related to customer relations.
 Our sales and marketing expenses in 2016 were \$21.5 million, an increase of \$5.6 million, or 35%, compared to 2015.
-The increase in sales and marketing expenses represented 13% our revenues in 2016 compared to 11% of our revenues in 2015.
+The increase in sales and marketing expenses in 2016 was mainly attributed to higher commission expenses related to the increase in sales, as well as an increase in headcount of sales and marketing personnel.
+Sales and marketing expenses represented 13% our revenues in 2016 compared to 11% of our revenues in 2015.